So you’re ready for RAW milk, now you are on the hunt for a good source of local, fresh, and SAFE raw milk.

 The way to get this info and decide for yourself if it is healthy milk, is to visit the farm!
 This is very important for purchasing fresh milk.
 If the farmer denies your request for a visit, RED FLAG!

 This time they spend with you can be very valuable, you should be able to see the animals and ask questions.
-However, if you are looking for a full tour of the farm and to spend some quality time with the farmer, it is not uncommon for farmers to ask for a donation for an hour long tour; $5-10.
+However, if you are looking for a full tour of the farm and to spend some quality time with the farmer, it is not uncommon for farmers to ask for a donation for an hour long tour; $5-10 for each adult.
 Farmers enjoy sharing their info, but for each individual customer it can be quite taxing and take away from work they could be doing to better their animals.
+So if they don't charge for tours and have spared more than 20 minutes answering your questions (more than chit chat) consider giving them a tip if you don't buy products, along with acknowledging that you appreciate their time.
 Many farmers will have a set day they allow customers to visit, or if they have a farm store on-site they will likely host a tour on a certain day.
 Please don't be put-off if a farmer is not able to spend a lot of time with you.
 As long as they answer questions and seem trustworthy, that should suffice for this info.

 When you arrive at the farm, look around.